UPDATED SEPTEMBER 20, 2016

 WILLIAM PUTNAM Drury, Rock Island County

 He is listed as 44 PA, a lawyer.
 His wife, Rachel Scott, is 27 CDN.
-The children are: James 19 CDN, a sawmill engineer, John 17 CDN, a laborer, Sarah 13 IL, ELLA 11 IA, Mary 4 CDN.
-He is a son of John W. Putnam and Minerva Scott from Erie County, Pennsylvania.
+The children are: James 19 CDN, a sawmill engineer, John 17 CDN, a laborer, Sarah 13 IL, Ella 11 IA, Mary 4 CDN.
+He is a son of John Wellington Putnam and Minerva Scott from Erie County, Pennsylvania.
+He and Rachel were married March 31, 1840 in Prince Edward County Canada.
 They were in Clinton County, Iowa in 1850.
 In 1870, he is widowed and in Afton, Cherokee County, Iowa with his kids John and Mary.
 In 1880 he is in Baker County, Oregon with his daughter Mary who has married Daniel Patterson.
 In 1870, James will be in Oshkosh, Wisconsin.